Old Hartlepool : Headland

-In the following century Hartlepool was occupied by the Scots during the Civil War.
+In the seventeenth century Hartlepool was occupied by the Scots in the Civil War.
 During the Dutch Wars (1644-67) a report and map of the place was drawn up because vessels pursued by the Dutch frequently took refuge here.

 The best known tradition and legend associated with the fishermen of Hartlepool is the story of the hanging of the monkey.
 Tradition attributes this legend to the Napoleonic wars at the beginning of the nineteenth century.
 It was a December day and the coast at Hartlepool was subject to a heavy battering of gales and snow, through which a French vessel called the Chasse Maree could be vaguely seen just off the Hartlepool headland.

-The fishermen apparently questioned the monkey and held a beach-based trial.
-Unfamiliar with what a Frenchman looked like they came to the conclusion that this monkey was a French spy and should be sentenced to death.
+The fishermen seemingly questioned the monkey and held a beach-based trial.
+Apparently unfamiliar with what a Frenchman looked like they came to the conclusion that this monkey was a French spy and should be sentenced to death.
 The unfortunate creature was to die by hanging, with the mast of a fishing boat (a coble) providing a convenient gallows.